 Your Experiment begins in the northern mountain city of Chiang Mai, home to hundreds of ancient temples.
-You will visit the city’s famous sites, explore lively street markets, discover Buddhist temples, and take in the tropical landscapes as you get to know your group.
-Get a taste for Thai food culture with a cooking instructor who will help you shop for the freshest ingredients at a local market, then teach you how to whip up traditional Thai dishes with the items you buy.
+You will visit the city’s famous sights, explore lively street markets, discover Buddhist temples, and take in the tropical landscapes as you get to know your group.
+Get a taste for Thai food culture with a cooking instructor who will help you shop for the freshest ingredients at a local market, then teach you how to whip up traditional dishes.
 Discover an important part of Thai culture as you stay overnight at a Buddhist temple and learn about the art of meditation.
 Introductory Thai language lessons will prepare you to communicate with your host family during your homestays.

-The northern region’s lush tropical valleys and highlands will be your backdrop as you embark on outdoor activities such as trekking and zip-lining.
-Visit an elephant sanctuary to experience these majestic creatures as you feed and bathe them.
-You will also visit the historic city of Ayutthaya, a former capital of Siam and a UNESCO World Heritage Site, before traveling to the seaside town of Hua Hin to explore breathtaking beaches.
+Relish the northern region’s lush tropical valleys and highlands as you take part in outdoor activities such as trekking and zip-lining.
+Visit an elephant sanctuary and get close to these majestic creatures as you feed and bathe them.
+Your Experiment will also take you to the historic city of Ayutthaya, a former capital of Siam and a UNESCO World Heritage site, before traveling to the seaside town of Hua Hin to explore breathtaking beaches.

 At the conclusion of this program, each participant will earn a community service certificate noting the number of hours of community service completed.